Part 6: Subliminal Stone

-Tammy answered, “It’s an over-populated, metropolitan planet, and known to house the galaxy’s biggest black-market for anything contraband.”
+Tammy answered, "It's an over-populated, metropolitan planet and it's known to house the galaxy's biggest black-market for anything illegal."

-That reminded me of some parts that can be found in the large city of Sola.
-I thought about the city and its hopefully now-collapsed slave trade.
-It was entirely possible, however, that someone else had now taken up the job.
+That reminded me of some parts that can be found in the city of Sola.
+I thought about the large city and its hopefully now-collapsed slave trade, but it was entirely possible that someone else had now taken up the job.